 A central bank decides on the stance of its monetary policy in view of the economic and financial conditions, the inflation level, and other macro-economic factors.
 Thus, over a period of time the monetary policy stance of a central bank is relatively stable.
 Under a given policy stance, the direction and intensity of OMOs mainly depend on the supply and demand of liquidity as well as on the requirements for liquidity management.
 Based on past experience, two-way fine-tunings of liquidity through operational changes in direction do not indicate a change in the monetary-policy stance.
 Instead, they are meant to improve liquidity management and to help realize the goals of monetary adjustments.
 This is a norm for central banks to manage liquidity.

-II.
-When necessary, lending facilities were carried out appropriately
+ⅡWhen necessary, lending facilities were carried out appropriately

 In order to keep the volume of liquidity in the banking system at an appropriate level and to meet the commercial banks’ liquidity demand, during the first half of the year the PBC provided a total of 1529 billion yuan through the Medium-term Lending Facility (MLF).
 However, due to the maturity of 1659 billion yuan, there was a net reduction of 130 billion yuan in MLFs, leading to an outstanding amount of 514.5 billion yuan.
 To ensure the supply of base money in the medium term, in June the PBC for the first time carried out six-month MLF operations, offering an interest rate of 3.5 percent, which served to guide medium-term rates and to help lower social financing costs.
 While providing MLFs, the PBC also guided financial institutions to beef up support to small and micro firms, the agricultural sector, rural areas, farmers, and other key areas and weak links in the economy.